This article about the aPHR certification was originally published in July 2017. It was updated with new information in December 2022.

-- 1 year of experience in the HR field + a Master’s degree or higher
+- One year of experience in a professional HR position + a Master’s degree or higher

-- 2 years of experience in the HR field + a Bachelor’s degree
+- Two years of experience in a professional HR position + a Bachelor’s degree

-The exam is four hours long and has 165 multiple choice questions, 95 knowledge based items and 65 situational judgement questions.
+The exam is four hours long and has 134 multiple-choice questions, 80 knowledge-based items, and 54 situational judgment questions.